robocomp/robocomp/doc/DSR-start.md

      const float MIN_DIST = 800.;  // min distance allowed to obstacles

-     // Here we acces data in G. Since G is a distributed data structure shared with other agents, there is no guarante
+     // Here we retrieve data in G. Since G is a distributed data structure shared with other agents, there is no guarante
      // that the selected nodes will be there.
 This is why the API returns std::optional<> types.
      // In this case we trust others and directly access its value with value().